great-expectations/great_expectations/docs/getting_started.rst

 Supporting resources
 -------------------------------------

-Great expectations requires a python compute environment and access to data, either locally or \
+Great Expectations requires a python compute environment and access to data, either locally or \
 through a database or distributed cluster.
 In addition, developing with great expectations relies \
 heavily on tools in the Python engineering ecosystem: pip, virtual environments, jupyter notebooks. \
 We also assume some level of familiarity with git and version control.